danchoi/soywiki/README.markdown

 just `SoyRaspberrySmoothie`.
 SoyWiki will know that this is a link to another page in the same namespace.

-When you first start SoyWiki, the active namespace the is the default namespace `main`.
+When you start SoyWiki for the first time, the active namespace is the default namespace `main`.

 ## Wiki navigation